Farishta (2023 film)

-Farishta is a Bhojpuri-language Indian drama film produced by S. S. Reddy, directed by Lal Babu Pandit and written by Arvind Tiwari.
-It stars Khesari Lal Yadav, Meghasri, Pooja Ganguly, Sanjay Pandey in the main roles.
+Farishta is a 2023 Indian Bhojpuri-language drama film produced by S. S. Reddy, directed by Lal Babu Pandit and written by Arvind Tiwari.
+It stars Khesari Lal Yadav, Meghashree, Pooja Gaguly, Amit Shukla in the main roles.
 The story revolves around Murari (Khesari Lal Yadav), a mentally challenged person, who is not accepted by his family.

 Plot

-The story revolves around Murari (Khesari Lal Yadav) a mentally challenged person who is not accepted in his family.
+The story revolves around Murari a mentally challenged person who is not accepted in his family.